fmarquezg/fmarquezg.github.io/_posts/2017-11-03-DorianLeonard_vs_CollinJohnson.md

 | Dorian Leonard      | 0 | 3 | 0% | 0 |
 | Collin Johnson      | 18 |   6 | 33% | 108 |

 We can see the distribution for Dorian Leonard appears to be decreasing linearly.
-Keep in mind the posterior probabilities for each receiver is a Uniform distribution \\( U(0,1) \\)
+Keep in mind the posterior probabilities for each receiver is a Uniform distribution \\( U(0,1) \\).
+So with only 3 observations, we can't skew the distribution too much.
+Furthermore, all 3 attempts produced 0 conversions, so we should expect 0 to the the most probable point.

+For Collin Johson, we can see no nice Normal distribution, centered at 35%.
+This is lower than his overall conversion rate of 51%, previosuly calcualted.

 <figure>
      <img src="/images/XWR_17/3rd_cvr_posteriors.png">
     <figcaption></figcaption>
 </figure>

+The probability of Collin Johson being the better receiver during a third down situation is **57%**.

 ## Appendix